scholacantorum/public-site/concerts/light/index.md

 Morten Lauridsen&rsquo;s _Lux Aeterna_ seamlessly integrates ancient modes, Renaissance polyphony, Romanticism, and modern harmonies, connecting the listener to his or her own mortal journey.

-Artistic Director Buddy James and members of Schola Cantorum will also perform this work in **Carnegie Hall** on April 23, 2023.
-If you&rsquo;re a singer and would like to join Schola for this opportunity, please <a href="/sing">check out our Auditions page!</a>
+Members of Schola Cantorum, along with singers from other performing groups, will also perform this work in **Carnegie Hall** on April 23, 2023, under the baton of Artistic Director Buddy James.
+If you&rsquo;d like to attend this concert, tickets are available now at the <a href="https://www.carnegiehall.org/Calendar/2023/04/23/New-England-Symphonic-Ensemble-0200PM" target="_blank">Carnegie Hall web site</a>.